Snapr/snapr-android/VS_PINK_README.md

     facebookAppIdDev = Your Facebook App Id
     autoClearFailedUploads = true

-3. Fill in the missing settings for `appName`, `facebookAppIdLive` and `facebookAppIdDev`, and adjust existing setting as appropriate.
+3. Fill in the missing settings for `appName`, `facebookAppIdLive` and `facebookAppIdDev`, and adjust existing settings as appropriate.
 The table below explains what each setting means:

 Key | Type | Description
 :-- | :--- | :----------